thesp0nge/dawnscanner/Roadmap.md

 * add a language check.
 It will handle a ruby script as input and a ruby\_parser line as unsafe pattern.
 It will compile the ruby and look for the unsafe pattern
-* add a check against deprecated ruby / gems version.
-I will handle MVC gems right now.
-* Better bin/dawn script output formatting using some library like PrettyPrint (this can involve a change in codesake-commons package).
-We will use tables to create ascii organized reports.
-* Create a digital signature as described [here](http://rubygems.rubyforge.org/rubygems-update/Gem/Security.html)
 * Add preliminary Cross Site Scripting detection for Ruby on Rails.
-* bin/dawn refactoring using the new Reporting class to produce json, csv, html output
-* add config file with setting (css directory, report options, ...)

-## Version 1.2.0

 * Issue #7: Improving HTML output and let the user the capability to provide a basic layout to customize report
 * Add a --github option to Codesake::Dawn to clone a remote repository, perform